kbengine/kbengine/kbe/src/lib/python/Doc/library/weakref.rst

 but keeps weak references to its elements, just like a :class:`WeakKeyDictionary` does.

+:class:`finalize` provides a straight forward way to register a cleanup function to be called when an object is garbage collected.
+This is simpler to use than setting up a callback function on a raw weak reference, since the module automatically ensures that the finalizer remains alive until the object is collected.

-Most programs should find that using one of these weak container types is all they need -- it's not usually necessary to create your own weak references directly.
-The low-level machinery used by the weak dictionary implementations is exposed by the :mod:`weakref` module for the benefit of advanced uses.
+Most programs should find that using one of these weak container types or :class:`finalize` is all they need -- it's not usually necessary to create your own weak references directly.
+The low-level machinery is exposed by the :mod:`weakref` module for the benefit of advanced uses.

 Not all objects can be weakly referenced; those objects which can include class instances, functions written in Python (but not in C), instance methods, sets,